franciscofregona/kubernetes-cluster/README.md

 # Kubernetes cluster
-A vagrant script for setting up a Kubernetes cluster using Kubeadm
+A vagrant script for setting up a Kubernetes cluster using Kubeadm on Vagrant.

 ## Pre-requisites